thunlp/PELT/README.md

 CUDA_VISIBLE_DEVICES=0 python3 run_generate.py --model_type roberta --model_name_or_path  roberta-base     --data_dir ./wiki_data  --per_gpu_eval_batch_size 256  --fp16
 ```

-Due to limited storage space, we only upload the embeddings of the entities that appear in the FewRel dataset to [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/71a3262ba7614f938fb2/).
+Due to limited storage space, we only upload the generated embeddings of the entities that appear in the FewRel dataset to [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/71a3262ba7614f938fb2/).
+If you require those of other entities, please follow the previous steps to generate new ones.